-Instantly I switched into panic mode as I realised all my lingerie was currently stuffed in my underwear drawer along with the rest of my five-for-$25 underwear and random assortment of sports bras.
-In other words, not where it belonged.
-Storing and organising lingerie?
+Instantly I switched into panic mode as I realized all my lingerie was currently stuffed in my drawer along with the rest of my five-for-$25 underwear and random assortment of sports bras.
+In other words, it was not where it belonged.
+Storing and organizing lingerie?
 How do you even do that and where?
 What are the rules?
 What am I missing?
-To ease my now frantic mind, I reached out to Julie McConnell, the senior buyer at Journelle, for her two cents on the matter.
+To ease my now-frantic mind, I reached out to Julie McConnell, former senior buyer at Journelle, for her two cents on the matter.
 She fully confirmed what the saleswoman had said to me a few weeks prior.

-Ahead, find out what else McConnell had to say about the best ways to organise your lingerie drawer.
+Ahead, find out what else McConnell had to say about the best ways to organize your lingerie drawer.

 Don't: Fold Your Bras

 "Some people suggest folding the bra in half and putting the matching underwear inside.
 While this keeps things very organized, folding your bra is not good for keeping the shape of your bra.
 Others may hang their bras by a strap in their closet, but this can stretch out the band, which is also a no-no."